Horror of Dracula

-Howard Hawks once said that a good movie consisted of “three great scenes and no bad ones.”
+Howard Hawks’s recipe for a good movie comprised “three great scenes and no bad ones.”
 Hammer’s first entry in its Dracula franchise gives us exactly that.

 The first great scene comes early.
 Jonathan Harker has arrived at Castle Dracula posing as a librarian.
 While prowling the castle’s corridors at night, he finds a young woman.
-She sports full lips, brilliant blue eyes and ample cleavage.
-She is terrified.
-She claims she’s being held prisoner and begs Harker to help her escape.
+She sports full lips, brilliant blue eyes, and ample cleavage.
+Quivering with fear, she claims she’s being held prisoner and begs Harker to help her escape.
 Harker feigns ignorance.
 She persists.
-His resolve weakens.
-He agrees to help her.
+His resolve weakens and he agrees to help her.
 Grateful, she bursts into tears and buries her head in his shoulder.
 The music shifts.
-Her eyes fix on Harker’s neck.
-Her head tilts back as her eyes close.
+Her head tilts back as her eyes fix on Harker’s neck.
 Her glistening lips draw back to reveal fangs.
 She bites Harker.

-Just as she does, Dracula (Christopher Lee) explodes into the room with a piercing shriek.
+Just then, Count Dracula (Christopher Lee) explodes into the room.
 Lee is feral and demonic.
-The camera zooms in.
-Lee’s bloodshot eyes pin us to our seats.
-His gore-smeared mouth twists into a snarl revealing blood-covered fangs.
-The shot lasts all of a few seconds, but it still packs a punch.
-This is Dracula in all his visceral glory.
+The camera zooms in and Lee’s bloodshot eyes pin us to our seats.
+His gore-smeared mouth twists into a snarl, revealing blood-covered fangs.
+The shot lasts seconds but packs a punch.
+This is Dracula in his visceral glory.

-Before she can consummate the act, Van Helsing (Peter Cushing) bursts onto the scene, thrusting a crucifix into Lucy’s face.
+Before she can consummate the act, Van Helsing (Peter Cushing) bursts into frame, thrusting a crucifix into Lucy’s face.
 She backs away in agony.
-Van Helsing, jaw set, eyes full of cold detachment, advances.
-Lucy’s cornered.
-Van Helsing presses the crucifix to her forehead.
+Van Helsing advances, cornering her.
+Jaw set, eyes full of cold detachment, Van Helsing presses the crucifix to her forehead.
 The flesh smolders and burns, leaving the imprint of the cross.
 Van Helsing stares down, unmoved.
 Lucy shrieks and flees into her tomb.

 It’s a crackerjack scene that works just as well today as it did half a century ago.
-The practical effects still look great and Cushing’s performance in the scene is perfect.
+The practical effects still thrill and Cushing’s performance electrifies.

 These swashbuckling acrobatics cement Van Helsing as the heroic foil to the villainous Dracula.
 Cushing’s Van Helsing isn’t just a wise man with a strong will, he’s a man of action.
 The iconic monster hunter out to rid the world of supernatural evil.

 I vacillate between this film and Dracula (1931) for my favorite interpretation of the Count.
-I prefer Lee’s grittier performance, but dislike the overt physicality.
+I prefer Lee’s grittier performance but dislike the overt physicality.
 His Dracula runs, grapples, and digs holes1.
-It makes for more action on screen, but also lends the character a vulnerability that softens his edge.
-Also, Lee doesn’t have any dialog apart from his introductory scene, which is a shame.
+It makes for more action but lends the character a vulnerability that softens his edge.
+Also, it’s a shame Lee doesn’t have any dialogue apart from his introductory scene.
 A battle of wills between Cushing and Lee would have been dynamite2.
 Imagine Lee, with his ominous baritone, delivering the classic line, “For one who has not lived even a single lifetime, you’re a wise man, Van Helsing.”

 But these are minor quibbles.
 Buoyed by iconic performances from Cushing and Lee, Horror of Dracula is a great film.
 It rolls along at a terrific pace.
-By paring down the supporting cast and playing up the sex and gore, it makes the familiar plot feel fresh and new.
+By paring down the supporting cast and playing up the sex and gore, it makes the familiar plot feel fresh.
 It turns a gothic horror story into a thrilling adventure.
-Howard Hawks’ definition of a good movie may be a bit simplistic, but Horror of Dracula is proof that simple can work.
+Howard Hawks’ definition of a good movie may be a bit simplistic, but Horror of Dracula proves simple can work.

-Lee and Cushing wouldn’t meet again as Dracula and Van Helsing until the disappointing Dracula A.D.
-1972 (1972).
-Cushing starred in the immediate sequel The Brides of Dracula (1960) which lacked Lee.
-Lee returned in the third installment Dracula: Prince of Darkness (1966) which lacked Cushing.↩
+- Lee and Cushing wouldn’t meet again as Dracula and Van Helsing until the disappointing Dracula A.D.
+1972.
+Cushing starred in the immediate sequel The Brides of Dracula which lacked Lee.
+Lee returned in the third installment Dracula: Prince of Darkness which lacked Cushing.↩